kaapana/kaapana/docs/source/tech-basics/helm_charts.rst

  - **requirements.yaml** is used for defining the required charts for the chart to work.
 Running :code:`helm dep up` creates a deps folder with the definition files of these charts

  - **values.yaml** contains the information that can be used in template files.
 This makes updating the details in multiple Kubernetes objects easier via using `{{ .Values.fieldName }}` placeholder.
-More details on how to use values files can be found `here <https://helm.sh/docs/chart_template_guide/values_files/>`_ .
+More details on how to use values files can be found at `helm.sh <https://helm.sh/docs/chart_template_guide/values_files/>`_ .